 While we encourage those who can to get the vaccine, it is important to stress that people who choose not to receive the vaccine will not be treated any differently.

 We understand that you may have many questions about the vaccine, and that it can be difficult to know where to find the most current and accurate information.
-Please see our COVID-19 vaccine information page for links to reliable resources.
+To support you through this, we have created a webpage with links to useful resources for people living with disability, and those who support them.

 Mambourin Business Solutions